 Watering from below is the most efficient method to get a drooping peace lily back to its best self.
 This involves placing the entire pot in a basin of clean water.
 Water seeps up into the soil through the drainage holes and rehydrates the plant from the root system up.

-In future, water your peace lily before you notice your plant wilting.
+In the future, water your peace lily before you notice your plant wilting.
 You want to keep it well hydrated but not sodden.

 Your Peace Lily is Over-watered